MicrosoftDocs/quantum-docs-pr/articles/resources/relnotes.md

 This release fixes a bug that prevented some users to successfully load the Visual Studio extension.

-If you are upgrading from a 0.2 version of the Quantum Development Kit, learn more about [Q# language changes and migrating your Q# program](xref:microsoft.quantum.relnotes.migration-0-3).

 ## Version 0.3.1811.203

 *Release date: November 2, 2018*